inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_deployments.md

 ## Parameter

 `namespace`
-: Namespace of the resource (default is **default**).
+: Namespace of the resource (default: **default**).

 ## Properties

 `uids`
-: UID of the Deployments.
+: UID of the deployments.

 `names`
-: Name of the Deployments.
+: Name of the deployments.

 `namespaces`
-: Namespace of the Deployments.
+: Namespace of the deployments.

 `resource_versions`
-: Resource version of the Deployments.
+: Resource version of the deployments.

 `labels`
-: Labels associated with the Deployments.
+: Labels associated with the deployments.

 `annotations`
-: Annotations associated with the Deployments.
+: Annotations associated with the deployments.

 `kinds`
-: Resource type of the Deployments.
+: Resource type of the deployments.

 ## Examples

-### Deployments for default namespace must exist
+### Deployments for the default namespace must exist

 ```ruby
 describe k8s_deployments do